Front-wheel, Rear-wheel, All-wheel Or Four-wheel Drive?< Back to blog

 However, if the two-seater setup doesn’t accommodate you, the BMW X3 is available in RWD and has the practical advantage of being a family SUV.
 The dominant riding position, spacious interior and 450-litre boot as standard will be enough to turn any driver’s head.

-Unlike RWD, FWD delivers power from the engine – mounted in front of the front axel – to the front wheels of the car.
+Unlike RWD, FWD delivers power from the engine – mounted in front of the front axle – to the front wheels of the car.
 This is the most popular type of drivetrain in modern cars.

 The compact and one-unit fitting of FWD engines makes it the most efficient option for manufacturers to make.